Skip to content

 list-packages

-You can add more Python packages to geoconda, see instructions from CSC Python page.
+You can add more Python packages to geoconda by following the instructions in our Python usage guide.

 You can edit your Python code in Puhti with: